Gold Star Family Scholarships Resources

 Details: The Higher Education Scholarship is for spouses and dependents of service members who have been KIA, lost a limb, died while on active duty, or who have been classified as having a service connected evaluation, rated by the VA.

-You will need to be enrolled or planning to be enrolled in an undergraduate program leading to a Bachelor’s degree.
-You will have to go to an accredited college or university.
-You can also be enrolled in an accredited technical or trade school program which results in a certificate or diploma, as long as you don’t already have a Bachelor’s degree.
+- enrolled in an accredited technical or trade school program that results in a certificate or diploma, as long as you don’t already have a bachelor’s degree

 The award will be used to subsidize the costs of tuition, school books, fees, on-campus room and board, and approved education and tutoring as well as other expenses.

 There is also a Children’s Fund Scholarship to help provide support for dependents ages K-12 for approved and accredited private school tuition, educational tutoring, required books, and school uniforms.

 Fisher House – Heroes’ Legacy Scholarship

-The Details: This scholarship is for unmarried dependent children under the age of 23 who has a parent who has fallen in battle or who have died or become disabled through active military service after September 11, 2001.
+Details: This scholarship is for unmarried dependent children under the age of 23 who has a parent who has fallen in battle or who has died or become disabled through active military service after September 11, 2001.
 The amount of the award depends on the year.

 This fund was established by President Barack Obama after publishing his book, “Of Thee I Sing: A Letter to My Daughters.”
 He donates his after-tax proceeds to the Fisher House Foundation to establish a fund for children of the fallen or disabled.